 Loitering will not be permitted on the pool grounds, within the facility or in the parking lot.

-In the event of thunder, patrons will be removed from the pool for 30 minutes from the last time thunder was heard.
+In the event of lightning and/or thunder, patrons will be removed from the pool deck for 30 minutes from the last occurrence.

 If the Fairfield Aquatic Center closes due to inclement weather, no refunds will be given.
 If you have been at the facility for one hour or less and have a valid receipt, a one day pass will be issued.

 If the Fairfield Aquatic Center closes due to inclement weather after 6:00 PM, the facility will not reopen that day.